scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Socrates:** right
 **Socrates:** Usenet was even more dominant though
 **Socrates:** pretty much the only other networks were tiny
-**Socrates:** Usenet became *the* network, in the same way that The Internet is *the* inter-network-network
+**Socrates:** Usenet became *the* network, in the same way that the Internet is *the* inter-network-network
 **Glaucon:** even though the Internet is just a network, the protocol is HTTP
 **Glaucon:** but because it's so ubiquitous we think of it as the way of connecting itself sometimes?
 **Socrates:** well, no, the Internet isn't HTTP; the *web* is
 **Glaucon:** right right, the world wide web is HTTP
 **Socrates:** anyway, NNTP went down this whole path by itself, and eventually was entirely diverged, as email made its own evolution from very simple local mail servers into its own fully fledged SMTP system
 **Glaucon:** so NNTP isn't the protocol we use for email now, SMTP is?
 **Socrates:** correct.
-NNTP became specialized in managing mailing lists, which were basically bundled and federated mailing lists
+NNTP became specialized in managing news lists, which were basically bundled and federated mailing lists
 **Socrates:** usually your Usenet address was the same as your email address, back when you were `socrates@aol.com` or whatever
 **Socrates:** they gave you the same account on both their mail server and their news server
 **Socrates:** (though you'd usually have to pay extra for them to turn on access to the news server)